ptoche/GDLC/README.md

 ## Installation

-You must be able to run Python 3 code and the BeautifulSoup library (https://pypi.org/project/beautifulsoup4/).
+You must be able to run Python 3 code and the BeautifulSoup library.
 As the files to be processed are large and the content proprietary, online emulators may not be the appropriate tool.
 You must have a copy of the dictionary.
 A free sample may be found inside the GDLC directory.

 ## Getting Help

 File an issue and let's see if I can help.
+Let me know if you can contribute.
+Do you already have a Catalan Lookup dictionary?
+Let me know!
+You're looking for one?
+Let me know.